Rajpratik71/linux-manPages/getfacl.md

        -h, --help
            Print help explaining the command line options.

        --  End of command line options.
-All remaining parameters are inter‐ preted as file names, even if they start with a dash character.
+All remaining parameters are interpreted as file names, even if they start with a dash character.

        -   If the file name parameter is a single dash character, getfacl reads a list of files from standard input.

 CONFORMANCE TO POSIX 1003.1e DRAFT STANDARD 17
        If the environment variable POSIXLY_CORRECT is defined, the default behavior of getfacl changes in the following ways: Unless otherwise specified, only the ACL is printed.
 The default ACL  is only  printed  if  the  -d option is given.
 If no command line parameter is given, getfacl behaves as if it was invoked as ``getfacl -''.
 No flags comments indicating the setuid, setgit, and sticky bits are generated.

 AUTHOR
        Andreas Gruenbacher, <a.gruenbacher@bestbits.at>.